List of Marvel Comics characters: B: Bloodshed

 Bloodshed (Wyndell Dichinson) is a supervillain appearing in American comic books published by Marvel Comics.
 It is also the name of a supervillain in Marvel's Razorline imprint, as well as a character in comics from an acquired company, Malibu Comics.
 Bloodshed first appeared in Web of Spider-Man #81 (October 1991), and was created by Kurt Busiek and Steven Butler.

 Wyndell Dichinson and his 16-year-old brother are caught in a car theft by the heroic Spider-Man and apprehended by the police.
 Ricky goes to jail but Wyndell manages to escape and flee the country before his court date takes place.
 He becomes a mercenary somewhere in the Far East.
 He begins work in Thailand, where he is approached and employed by Mr. Bazin.

 Wyndell fails an American drug smuggling operation for Bazin and ends up deep in debt.
 He approaches his brother to ask for money; at that point he has only three days left to pay.
 Bazin became impatient and decided he wanted Bloodshed dead.
 Wyndell and his brother are confronted by gangsters, which catches the attention of Spider-Man.
 In the meantime, Bazin had placed a bomb in Ricky's home.
 It explodes, seemingly erasing all traces of the brothers.
 Spider-Man presumes them to be dead.

 Bloodshed is revealed alive during the Civil War event and when the registration law is announced, he decides to leave the country again.
 He contacts Vienna to make him a new fake identity, but he did not know Vienna is secretly working for the Heroes for Hire, who later apprehend Bloodshed and several other supervillains.

-Later in Civil War: War Crimes, he is visible among an army of super-villains organized by Hammerhead.
-Although this grouping is captured by Iron Man and S.H.I.E.L.D. agents, Bloodshed's fate in the ensuing melee is unknown.

-Bloodshed is part of the Hood's crime syndicate during an attack on Mister Negative.